ClearCB/bicipalma-exam/README.md

 # Bicipalma Exam

+IMPORTANT!
+All the starting information was provided by my teacher before doing the exam.
+(UML, userstories, etc.).

 A repository to solve the problem of the year 2014 to train static arrays in Java and getting familiar with this new language.

 This is created to solve it with TDD: using the test cases, the UML diagram and the main app that the teacher gave us.